luis5tb/luis5tb.github.io/_posts/2024-07-17-quantizing-models-with-marlin.md

 layout: post
 ---

-In this post I'll share the steps to quantize (4-bit) a big model using GPTQ and then using Marlin Kernels to achieve better inference performance.
-Let´s first cover some of the basic before getting into the steps for quantization
+In this post we cover the steps to quantize (4-bit) a big model using GPTQ and then using Marlin kernels to achieve better inference performance.
+Let´s first cover some of the basic before getting into the steps for quantization.

 ## What is GPTQ?

 GPTQ is an accurate post-training quantization technique that allows for efficient deployment of large language models (LLMs) like GPT on consumer hardware.
 The key points about GPTQ are:

 - **Layerwise Quantization**: GPTQ quantizes the weights of the LLMs one layer at a time, minimizing the error at the output.
-- **Arbitrary Order Insight**: quantizing weights in any fixed order can perform just as well, as the order doesn't matter as much as previously thought.
+- **Arbitrary Order Insight**: Quantizing weights in any fixed order can perform just as well, as the order doesn't matter as much as previously thought.
 - **Lazy Batch Updates**: GPTQ introduces *lazy batch* updates, where it applies the quantization algorithm to a batch of columns at a time, updating only those columns and a corresponding block of the weight matrix.
 This helps utilize GPU compute better.
 - **4-bit Quantization**: GPTQ can quantize models down to 4-bit precision with minimal performance degradation, allowing LLMs to run on consumer-grade hardware like RTX 3090 GPUs.